moliver28/research-handbook/content/handbook/sales/field-operations/customer-success-operations/cs-ops-programs/nps-csat-scores.md

 5. **What could we be doing better?**
    - Note: Open text field
 6. **Select a role that you most closely identify with:**
-   a.
-Developer or Engineer
+   - Developer or Engineer
-   b.
-Administrator
+   - Administrator
-   c.
-Team Lead or Manager
+   - Team Lead or Manager
-   d.
-Security
+   - Security
-   e.
-Product Manager
+   - Product Manager
-   f.
-Billing or Procurement
+   - Billing or Procurement

 ### FY25 Schedule